 Margaret is an emerging soubrette soprano living and working in the Twin Cities.
-Most recently, she performed the role of Tum-Tum (Yum-Yum) in an adapted version of "The Mikado" with Gilbert & Sullivan Very Light Opera Company, Venus in John Blow's "Venus and Adonis" at the Brooklyn Music School, Morpheus in Offenbach's "Orpheus in the Underworld" and Suor Genevieffa in "Suor Angelica" at the University of Minnesota.
-Coming up, she looked forward to returning to Lakes Area Musical Festival in the chorus of "Der fliegende Holländer," though this opera has been cancelled due to COVID-19.
+Recent credits include Tum-Tum (Yum-Yum) in an adapted version of "The Mikado" with Gilbert & Sullivan Very Light Opera Company, Venus in John Blow's "Venus and Adonis" at the Brooklyn Music School, Morpheus in Offenbach's "Orpheus in the Underworld," and Suor Genevieffa/Prima Cercatrice in "Suor Angelica" at the University of Minnesota.
+Margaret also worked with Lakes Area Music Festival on their production of "La Belle Hélène" and had intended to return for a second season, though this production was cancelled due to COVID-19.

-Awards include being a semi-finalist in the 2020 Orpheus Vocal Competition, second place at the 2019 Thursday Musical Competition in the Advanced College Division, second place at the 2018 MN-NATS competition, as well as third-place in 2015 following two consecutive first place wins in 2011 and 2012.
+Awards include being a semi-finalist in the 2020 and 2021 Orpheus Vocal Competition, second place at the 2019 Thursday Musical Competition in the Advanced College Division, second place at the 2018 MN-NATS competition, as well as third-place in 2015 following two consecutive first place wins in 2011 and 2012.
 Margaret is decorated as a Scholar of Distinction in Theater Arts by the Perpich School of Performing Arts.

 Margaret graduated with high distinction from the University of Minnesota with a Bachelor of Music in Vocal Performance in 2018, where she studied with Jean del Santo.
 Margaret looks forward to beginning her graduate studies in the fall with Sharon Daniels at Boston University.